Rintaro Okabe: Creation and development

 Tatsuya Matsubara created Okabe with the idea of how he grows to care for others in the narrative and goes on a journey to save them.
 He aimed to connect Okabe's traits with the player's feelings not only by gameplay but also by the content of the narrative, most notably in the form the relationship he forms.
 To express the character's struggles of trying in regards to how Okabe aims to save the world, Matsubara said it was necessary for the team to create a game structure that was a little jarring.
 He was concerned the players might not be able to clear the game, relying on that collective intelligence.
 As a result, Matsubara received a report that players were able to clear the game within the first week.
 At the time, it was expected in Japan to dig a little deeper into the characters after a visual novel game was released in the form of another product.
-Although STEINS;GATE did follow this, it was not his intention to have the players experience the struggle of witnessing the serious Okabe in the main text.
+Although Steins;Gate did follow this, it was not his intention to have the players experience the struggle of witnessing the serious Okabe in the main text.
 If I did, I felt like that would thin out the main text.
 He aimed to give Okabe an uncommon scenario in sci-fi storytelling, expecting the players to be surprised as well.

 Geraint Evans stated that while Okabe is well explored in the anime, the visual novel gave fans the chance to understand the relationship between Mayuri and Okabe much better than in the anime.
 In one of the spin-off games, a large influence on his scenario was the anime series Code Geass (2006–2007), with the character Lelouch Lamperouge influencing Okabe's "wannabe bad guy" characterization.

-Casting

 In Japanese, Okabe is voiced by Mamoru Miyano.
 J. Michael Tatum plays the character in English dubs and had to change different parts of Miyano's take when doing commentaries so that Western audiences would understand Okabe's explanations.